 - Let it dry and carefully attempt to place it back in the socket.

 - Ensure the tooth remains moist in the socket, a glass of milk, or your cheek.

-- Seek emergency dental care right away for a chance of successful re-implantation.
+- Seek emergency dental care right away.

 - Increased sensitivity to temperature.